The best way to begin analyzing a function is to identify what type of function it is, its category.

 IS the function written as a sum, difference, product, or quotient

 This is our second choice.
-If we can identify our function as an elementary function,
+If we can identify our function as an elementary function, then that gives us the most information.
+If not, then we would like some helpful information about its structure.

 If we can view the function as an operation, then that is helpful information.

-3 Composition
+Composition

 Third Choice

-When we view our function as a composition, then we would also like to know its
+When we view our function as a composition, then we would also like to know its component functions.
+These are usually elementary functions.

 Through the component functions, we have a way to analyze compositions.
-We have a Precalculus version of the chain rule.
+We have a Precalculus version of the Chain Rule.

-4 Piecewise Defined
+Piecewise Defined

-Zeroth Choice
+Obvious Choice

 If a function is a piecewise defined function, then we usually see that right away, because the formula uses a big curly brace and a list of formulas and domain pieces.